art4711/avlgen/README.md

         return a.Equals(b), a.Less(b)
     }

-Running `go generate` will create `anyfile_trees.go` that contains the implementation of the type `nameOfTreeType` which is an avl tree of those structs order by the `cmp` function.
+Running `go generate` will create `<package name>_trees.go` that contains the implementation of the type `nameOfTreeType` which is an avl tree of those structs order by the `cmp` function.
+This will be applied to all files in the package so you have have as many trees as you'd like for the same package.

-I should figure out the cmp function better so that we can actually have the same struct in multiple trees.
-Soon.

 `anyFieldName anyTypeName` is the linkage we need into the tree.
+This is the part that embeds the data structure into your structure.

 The two interesting functions that will be generated will be `(*nameOfTreeType).insert` and `(*nameOfTreeType).lookup` (delete, search and a few special ones coming soon).
-The functions aren't exported on purpose.
-If you want to export them, wrap the generated structs or bug me and I'll add a flag.
+The functions/type aren't exported on purpose.
+If you want to export them, wrap the generated struct or bug me and I'll add a flag.

+## the struct tag

+The tag can contain other configuration for the generated code.
+Currently this is possible:

+    `avlgen:"name,cmp:cmpfun,cmpval:cmpvalfun(int)"`

+This will generate the tree type `name` using `cmpfun` as the standard compare function and `cmvalfun(int)` as a special optimized lookup compare function.
+The default name for `cmp` is a function named `cmp`.

+If `cmpval` is specified it is just like the compare function, but instead of taking a node struct pointer as an argument, you can pass a key type directly.
+Removing the necessity of creating a fake struct for the lookup funciton.
+The type of the argument is whatever is inside the parentheses in the tag.
+The generator will then generate a `(*nameOfTreeType).lookupVal(<key type>)` function that can be used to more efficiently look up values in the tree.

 ## Wait, what?